Why It Matters

 Bringing People Together

-English Together addresses the two-fold challenge of building community and providing opportunities for immigrant workers to develop practical English-speaking skills.
+English Together addresses the two-fold challenge of building community and providing opportunities for Latino workers to develop practical English-speaking skills.
 Workers become more confident in using English.
 Workers and volunteers come together breaking down barriers and building trust.

 Watch Julia interact at her school